 “Companies also need to provide a written statement confirming that the calculations are accurate,” Javornik tells The Independent.
 “This must be signed by a senior employee, such as a director or chief executive, and provide a narrative that will help people to understand their view of why a gender pay gap is present and what the organisation intends to do to close it.
 This then needs to be published somewhere accessible on their own website and placed on a designated government website.”â

 How can you find out the gender pay gap at your company?

 If you work for a company with more than 250 workers, you can find out its gender pay gap on the Government Equalities Office website.

-Companies employing fewer people than this are not legally required to report their gender pay gaps.
-But in the name of transparency, some smaller firms have started to do so.
+Companies employing fewer people than this are not legally required to report their gender pay gaps, but some smaller firms have started to do so in the name of transparency.

 You can find out if your company is reporting its gender pay gap by asking someone in your human resources department.